chenchih/Hitron_Script/TCL/README.md

 # Intro
-This is a script used in tcl which you don't have to used netsnmp to fund the oid, i already apply it in my script.
+*	This is a script used in tcl, which you do not have to used open snmp browser, ot find the oid, I already apply it in my script.
-You just have toenter your DUT IP address and it will just used snmp get the value. i believe it will be more increase the productivity and speed up your time.
+*	You just have to enter your DUT IP address and it will just get the value using snmp get or set.
+*	I believe it will be more efficiently and productivity; speed up your time.
-You don;t have to memories your OID, open mib browser, or find how to used the snmp command.
+*	You don’t have to memories or find which OID.
+You don’t even have to open mib browser, or find command on how to used it.

 # Installation
 Install TCL ActiveTcl8.4.X version, else unable to run